 The clocking is also duplicated.
-To provide redundancy in the reset and clock trees, the master (primary) and checker (shadow) logic are clocked by a separate clock and separate reset.
-If a branch of the reset of clock tree fails in the master domain, it is detected by the checker domain, and vice versa.
+To provide redundancy in the reset and clock trees, the primary (main) and checker (shadow) logic are clocked by a separate clock and separate reset.
+In the clock tree, if a branch of the reset fails in the primary domain, then the checker domain detects the failure.
+Similarly, if a branch of the reset fails in the checker domain, then the primary domain detects the failure.